The stars of Pash-Mara

 A Companion for Life

-they binds for life.
-They will stand together, always, two
+When a they bind themselves to another creature, they bind for life.
+They will stand together, always, two against the world.

 Creating a Soul Binder

 When making your Soul Binder you must consider how you got your companion.
 Did you travel the world to seek a companion, was it easy for you, or was it a life goal, was it even your choice to bind your soul?
 Maybe you were captured by cultist, that forced you to bind with a creature against your and the creatures will.

 What kind of relationship do you have with your companion?
 Are you two inseparable friends?
 Or is it more of a master and servant relationship.
 Sometimes a Soul Binder might regret the act of soul binding and want to undo it, though it is a hard and lengthy process.